CarmenSaldana/EvolutionCompositonalHierarchicalStructureLab/README.md

 - `Initial Language` : the randomised initial language used to train the first generation of the transmission chain

 - `Generation 1` : the language produced by the first generation in the transmission chain.
-Generation 1 is trained on a randomly selected set of items from the initial language (44 in Exp 1 and 40 in Exp 2).
+Generation 1 is trained on a randomly selected set of items from the initial language (44 in Exp1 and 40 in Exp2).

 - `Generation 2 to 8` : the language produced by the corresponding generation (2 to 8) in the transmission chain.
-Each generation is trained on a randomly selected set of items from the previous generation (44 in Exp 1 and 40 in Exp 2 and Exp3).
+Each generation is trained on a randomly selected set of items from the previous generation (44 in Exp1 and 40 in Exp2).